Cloud Adoption Transforming Physical Security

 In recent years, the realm of physical security has experienced a significant transformation, with cloud-based solutions becoming the prevailing trend.
 As organizations pursue systems that are more scalable, flexible, and secure, traditional on-premise security models are gradually being replaced by cloud-based infrastructures.
 This shift is primarily fuelled by the swift advancement of cloud technologies, the incorporation of artificial intelligence (AI), and an increased emphasis on cybersecurity.

 Cloud (including Cloud computing, and Cloud storage) as we know it, isn’t a new concept in Physical security.
 It has been amongst us since the early 2000s, and have slowly yet steadily become mainstream over the years.
-Though largely adopted by companies and large organisations in the West (thanks to excellent broadband services and availability of widespread data centre infrastructure), today it finds companies all over the world as adopters in equal proportions.
+Though largely adopted by companies and large organisations in the West (thanks to excellent internet services and availability of widespread datacentre infrastructure), today it finds companies all over the world as adaptors in equal proportions.

-In a recent survey, over 90% of the surveyed security leaders agree that the future lies in the advancement of cloud infrastructure, and purpose built applications will gain traction much faster; and the businesses that delay the adoption will only fall behind in an industry that is rapidly moving towards a centralised, AI driven world.
-In the same survey, less than 25% of organizations are looking to fully transition to the cloud, while the majority prefer either an on-premise setup or a hybrid approach, with over two-thirds of their assets installed on-premise.
+In a recent survey, over 90% of the surveyed security leaders agree that the future lies in the advancement of cloud infrastructure, and purpose built applications will much faster gain traction; and the businesses that delay the adoption will only fall behind in an industry that is rapidly moving towards a centralised, AI driven world.
+In the same survey, less than 25% of organisations want to go full on cloud, while majority of the remaining ones prefer an on-premise, or at least a hybrid setup with more than 2/3rd of the assets being installed on-premise.

 This migration of physical security to the cloud can also be attributed to digital transformation across industries, vast improvement in compute and communication speeds, adoption of AI and related new-gen technologies, as well as situations like the COVID-19 pandemic – that clearly highlighted the need for managing people, processes, assets and infrastructure – remotely.